Pressure beneath a periodic travelling water-wave in constant-vorticity flow over a flat bed: Conclusion

 \subsection{Acknowledgements}

 This research was funded in part by the Austrian Science Fund (FWF) Z 387-N (AC) and 10.55776/P34981 (OS) -- New Inverse Problems of Super-Resolved Microscopy (NIPSUM), SFB 10.55776/F68 (OS) ``Tomography Across the Scales'', project F6807-N36 (Tomography with Uncertainties), and 10.55776/T1160 (OS) ``Photoacoustic Tomography: Analysis and Numerics''.
 For open access purposes, the author has applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.
 The financial support by the Austrian Federal Ministry for Digital and Economic Affairs, the National Foundation for Research, Technology and Development and the Christian Doppler Research Association is gratefully acknowledged.
+The authors are grateful for helpful comments from the referees.